Emiluren/tsbk03-advanced-graphics/project/report.md

 For a while we had an incorrect order for some matrix multiplications that were used for segment rotations and translations which caused a really strange result.
 It basically made all branches bend 90 degrees every time.

 We also ran into some problems that were not quite as spectacular: we used 16-bit integers for mesh which caused some overflows if the number of vertices was really high and using an external math library in Typescript caused some difficulties with library paths.

+### Problems with the Weber-Penn model
+We initially decided to use the Weber-Penn model after finding their paper when researching ways other people have done tree generation and it seemed like they had quite a few good ideas.
+However, upon actually starting to implement their model we quickly discovered that the paper was somewhat lacking when it comes to properly describing how some of its parameters are supposed to work.
+This led to a lot of guesswork when attempting to implement the model in a way we could use and eventually led to us abandoning many of their parameters in favor of implementations that made more sense to us.
+A good example of this would be the way we handle leaves, the original paper handles them in a much more complicated way without really reaching all that much more fidelity.

+We were never able to get the concept of sub-branches working, through some misunderstanding of their paper or more mis-ordered matrix multiplications.
+The sub-branches we do have seem to generate in the correct way but their final lengths and positions end up way off, and as such they should probably not be used.
+This is unfortunate as the model depends on sub-branches to properly mimic certain types of trees.

 ## Conclusions